vintasoftware/playbook/guidelines/guidelines_django.md

 Explanation: although we will be calling this as standard functions, it should be clear that this code is going to run asynchronously.

 - All functions wrapped by `@celery_app.task` should be private (its name should start with `_`) and there should be (in the same module) a public interface to the task that calls `.delay`.
-This means there should never be a `.delay`  call in this code besides inside the tasks service.
+This means there should never be a `.delay`  call in the code besides inside the tasks service.

-Explanation: it should be possible to run any pre-task-calling business logic as needed.
-Also, decoupling and simplifying tests (mocking).
-Also, provide a nicer interface for calling the task (eg.: pass entire objects) and leave passing of ids to tasks to the proxy function.
+Explanation: it should be possible to define a piece of code to run before the task is called (or prevent it from be called).
+This architecture also helps decoupling and simplifying tests (mocking).
+Another benefit is that it allows  better APIs as it can be designed for usability without the restrictions imposed by a Celery task (eg.: no passing of obejects that are complex to serialize).

 - Services that delay tasks should start with `delay_`.